 7. What kind of activities will I do with my Host Friend(s)?

 The possibilities are endless!
 You can expect to be invited to dinner, local trips to places of interest, walk in the neighborhood, shopping, holiday celebrations, attend Uw-Eau Claire campus events, and much more!
 You and your host will choose activities that you can enjoy together.

 8. Do I have to participate in the Host Friend Program?

 No. The Host Friend program is optional and completely voluntary for both students and hosts.
-It comes highly recommended, as the Host Friend program is a great way to learn about American culture, practice English with native speakers, create life-long friendships, have fun, and much more!
+The Host Friend program is a great way to learn about American culture, share your culture, create life-long friendships, and have fun!
 Check what students and host have to say about the program on our website.